Daniel Gabriel Fahrenheit: Early life

 Fahrenheit was born in Danzig (Gdańsk), then in the Polish–Lithuanian Commonwealth.
 The Fahrenheits were a German Hanse merchant family who had lived in several Hanseatic cities.
 Fahrenheit's great-grandfather had lived in Rostock, and research suggests that the Fahrenheit family originated in Hildesheim.
-Daniel's grandfather moved from Kneiphof in Königsberg (then in the Duchy of Prussia) to Danzig and settled there as a merchant in 1650.
+Daniel's grandfather Reinhold Fahrenheit moved from Kneiphof in Königsberg (then in the Duchy of Prussia) to Danzig and settled there as a merchant in 1650.
 His son, Daniel Fahrenheit (the father of Daniel Gabriel), married Concordia Schumann, the daughter of a well-known Danzig business family.
 Daniel was the eldest of the five Fahrenheit children (two sons, three daughters) who survived childhood.
 His sister, Virginia Elisabeth Fahrenheit, married Benjamin Krüger and was the mother of Benjamin Ephraim Krüger, a clergyman and playwright.